step-security/push-md-to-notion/Readme.md

 - 🧠 Converts Markdown content to Notion blocks using [`@tryfabric/martian`](https://github.com/tryfabric/martian)
 - ✏️ Updates page title if provided in frontmatter
 - 🧹 Clears existing content before uploading fresh blocks
-- 🧱 Automatically handles Notion’s 100-block-per-request limit on appending children blocks
+- 🧱 Automatically handles Notion's 100-block-per-request limit on appending children blocks
 - 🧱 Rest of the API limits are same as that of notion
 - 🔐 Uses GitHub Actions input and secrets for secure token access
+- ⚠️ Adds warning callout block to each page linking back to the source file on GitHub
+- 🔍 Supports dry-run mode for validating Notion connection without making changes

 ---